 Right now your VPS only listens when you're sitting in its terminal.
 One more step lets the Claude you already chat with, in the browser and on your phone, talk to this machine directly: read a file, kick off a task, check how an overnight job went, without opening a terminal at all.

 While you're in Claude Code on the VPS, just ask it.
 It writes the server, runs it, and exposes it over HTTPS behind an access token, so it is reachable from anywhere but only by you.
-Do not open the server to the internet without that token in place.
+Keep that token on, and don't hide the server behind a VPN or a closed firewall: Claude reaches it from Anthropic's own servers, not from your phone, so it has to be reachable on the public internet.
+A standard VPS already is.
 An MCP server is simply the bridge that lets Claude reach this machine.

-In the Claude app, open Connectors in your settings, choose Add custom connector, and paste in the server's address.
-At the time of writing in 2026, custom connectors are available on Anthropic's Pro and Max plans.
+At the time of writing in 2026, custom connectors work on the free, Pro, Max, Team and Enterprise plans, with free limited to a single one.
 Plan features change, so check the current Claude plan page before you rely on this.
-If it asks you to sign in to the server, approve it.

 The Claude in your browser and on your phone can now reach that machine wherever you are: read a file, run a task, check on a job, all without touching a terminal.